pilosus/kairos/CONTRIBUTING.md

 - Move changes from `Unreleased` section to a new release section
 - Add a link to `git diff`

-5. Update current tag mentions in `README.md`:
+5. After release preparation, add a tag with `git tag vX.Y.Z`, the CI pipeline tests, builds and deploys a new package version to Clojars

-- Usage examples
+### Clojars

-6. After release preparation, add a tag with `git tag X.Y.Z`
+Clojars and cljdoc descriptions are based on the `./template/pom.xml`, update it as needed.